WA6YDQ/dbasic/Readme.txt

 --- Usage Notes ---

 You may get slightly differing results when calculating defined functions vs calculating directly.
-I believe this is due to using floating point and the resolution of the current c library.
+I believe this is due to rounding errors in the floating point routines of the clib libraries.
 More investigation is needed.